SOLEMNITY OF THE ASSUMPTION OF THE BLESSED VIRGIN MARY

 Saint Peter's Square

-Today it would be a beautiful gesture to visit a Shrine to venerate the Madonna.
-Those who live in Rome and those who are in Rome could go to Saint Mary Major to pray before the image of the Salus Populi Romani.
-Happy Feast to all of you!
+I invite you to perform a beautiful gesture today: go to a Marian Shrine to venerate Our Lady.
+Those who are in Rome could go to pray before the icon of the Salus Populi Romani, in the Basilica of Saint Mary Major.